Showing posts with label Bangkok. Show all posts

 7. Namu Life SnailWhite Products

-While I was looking for souvenirs at Suvarnabhumi airport, I checked different stores and I even visited the pharmacy and I was surprised when I saw foreigners who are buying Namu Life SnailWhite products.
+While I was looking for souvenirs at Suvarnabhumi airport, I checked different stores and I even visited the pharmacy I was surprised when I saw foreigners who were buying Namu Life SnailWhite products.
 I got curious kasi basket of SnailWhite talaga ang binibili nila, kung makahoard sila ganun na lang.
 I thought mura siya na pwede pampasalubong but when I checked the price and it is not cheap, pangmaharlika. lol

 Then I just learned that Namu Life is a famous brand in Thailand and Snailwhite is a popular beauty product in their country.
 This beauty product is good for repairing and renovating aging skin.
 They have different products such as facial cream, sunscreen, body wash, facial mask, mist, and the whipp soap.